-- Are clear about what kind of relationship they’re into: no ‘hmmm I’m really just into exploring myself right now...’ self indulgent BS.
+- Are clear about what kind of relationship they’re into.
+No `hmmm I’m into exploring myself right now...’ self-indulgent BS.

-- And yes don’t immediately try to launch into `dark twisted sexual fantasy’ (because they respect you and are working out your boundaries like a sane person would...)
+- Don’t immediately try to launch into `dark twisted sexual fantasy’. (because they respect you and are working out your boundaries as a sane person would...)

-You know he would always try to communicate with you, respect your wishes and support you but unfortunately that’s not really doing it for you.
+You know he would always try to communicate with you, respect your wishes and support you.
+Unfortunately that’s not really doing it for you.

 So you like the `sexy’ guy instead.
-Trust me, I feel you girl, I think I’ve dated them all: dominant CEO types, irresponsible artists, six packed footballers and everything in-between.
+Trust me, I feel you girl, I’ve dated them all.
+Dominant CEO types, irresponsible artists, six-packed footballers and everything in-between.
 The problem is that if I look at it the qualities that these guys bought to the table did NOT align with my life goals.

-Yes my life goals include (hopefully) being a good mum, a healthy bodied septuagenarian, and a competent Latin Dancer.
-However, they also noticeably include being a best selling author/boss babe/ dating revolutionary.
-To accomplish career goals you need a man who is supportive of them, who doesn’t mess with your schedule, and who treats you with respect.
+Yes, my life goals include being a good mum, a healthy bodied septuagenarian, and a competent Latin Dancer.
+But, they also include being a best selling author/boss babe/ dating revolutionary.
+To meet the career goals you need a man who is supportive of them, your schedule, and who treats you with respect.

-It took me some time to work out that the qualities I thought made for the sexy `boss’ guy or `hot’ artist I wanted were deeply incompatible with me:
+It took me some time to work out that the qualities made for the sexy `boss’ guy or `hot’ artist were incompatible with me.

 - And (worst of all) hypocritical high-powered guys looking for a Stepford Wife not an equal.
 The kind where he is decisive and you’re domineering etc.

 I am the first woman to get annoyed if people brand women who have career goals as `bossy’, `domineering’ or generally unfeminine.
 In fact, it makes me angry.